sana33/SDCOR/Readme.md

 ## &#10002; Implementations Description

 The code is implemented using MATLAB 9, and all the experiments are executed on a laptop having a 2.5 GHz Intel Core i5 processor and 6 GB of memory.
-The implementations of the two state-of-the-art density-based outlier detection methods, namely LOF and LoOP, are included in this code too.

 There are two independent versions of implementations, each equipped with a sophisticated GUI:

 ### &#x1F537; __*SDCOR _ with visualization - read data from RAM*__